 Using the Library

 The Research Library is located on the northeast end of campus, adjacent to the Franklin D. Murphy Sculpture Garden.
-Structure 3 is the closest parking lot.
+Structures 5 and 3 are the closest parking lots.

 At This Location